codechenx/tv/README.md

 Navigate to "Priority" column → f → type "high ROR critical" → Enter
 # Result: All rows with "high" + all rows with "critical" (union)

+# Numeric comparison - greater than
+Navigate to "Age" column → f → type ">30" → Enter
+# Result: Rows where Age is greater than 30

+# Numeric comparison - less than or equal
+Navigate to "Score" column → f → type "<=85" → Enter
+# Result: Rows where Score is 85 or less

+# Numeric comparison - greater than or equal
+Navigate to "Salary" column → f → type ">=50000" → Enter
+# Result: Rows where Salary is 50000 or more

 # Multi-column filtering
 Navigate to "City" column → f → type "New York" → Enter Navigate to "Department" column → f → type "Engineering" → Enter
 # Result: Rows where City="New York" AND Department contains "Engineering"

+# Multi-column with numeric filter
+Navigate to "Age" column → f → type ">25" → Enter
+Navigate to "Score" column → f → type ">80" → Enter
+# Result: Rows where Age > 25 AND Score > 80

 # Edit existing filter
 Navigate to filtered column → f → modify text → Enter